QuantEcon/action-weekly-report/README.md

 The generated report includes a summary table with activity metrics and totals across all repositories.
 Only repositories with activity in the reporting period are included.

 **Interactive Hyperlinks:** Metrics greater than 0 are automatically formatted as clickable links that take you directly to the filtered GitHub results.
 For example, clicking "[7](https://github.com/QuantEcon/QuantEcon.jl/pulls?q=is:pr+merged:2025-10-01..2025-10-20)" shows the 7 merged PRs for that period.
 Only 0 values display as plain text.

+**External Repositories:** When tracking external repos with `track-external-repos`, they appear in a separate "External Repositories" section below the main organization table.
+Each section has independent totals.
+External repos are displayed with their full `org/repo` format for clarity.

 See [Hyperlink Feature Documentation](docs/hyperlinks.md) for details and [example report](docs/testing.md).